-how to unclog supply line
+How to unclog supply line

 Plumbing

-The answer to 'how to unclog supply line' is to first try using a plunger to dislodge the clog.
-Plunge the drain firmly up and down several times to create suction and push the clog through.
-If that doesn't work, you can try using a drain snake or auger to physically break up the clog and pull it out.
+The answer to 'how to unclog supply line' is to use a plunger or snake to dislodge the clog.
+First, try using a plunger to create suction and force the clog down the pipe.
+If that doesn't work, use a plumber's snake or auger to physically break up the clog and pull it out.
+Be sure to wear gloves and eye protection when using these tools.

 Step-by-Step Guide